Video Lecture

 K=\frac{{{{q}^{2}}{{E}^{2}}}}{{2m}}{{t}^{2}} …(iv)

-As there is no acceleration along X-axis, therefore the distance traversed by particle in time t along X–axis
+As there is no acceleration along x-axis, therefore the displacement of particle in time t along x–axis is

 x=ut …(vi)

-This shows that the path of the charged particle in perpendicular field is a parabola.
+This shows that the path of the charged particle is a parabola.

 Electric field due to a uniformly charged ring on its axis.